 In one of their experimental farms, located in Redio, they work on an unusual and incredible project: they grow tomatoes all year round, using only solar energy.
 According to Patrick Rigar, the project director, if this type of energy were not available, it could only be cultivated during the months between May and October.
 An unproductive period of time, compared to all that could be cultivated over the course of a whole year!

-To heat a greenhouses, they use energy from solar panels.
+To heat a greenhouse, they use energy from solar panels.
 In this experimental greenhouse, worthy of any mad scientist, researchers are constantly testing to find the best way to keep plants warmed up.

 Basically, they work with two modalities.
 The first is to heat only the roots of the plants so that a good amount of energy is saved, but the overall temperature of the greenhouse is not maintained the same way.
 On the other hand, they also work heating the greenhouse as a whole, but at the expense of consuming even more electricity.